 Team members are responsible for formulating interview questions.
 To facilitate this process, we have developed interview guides for key stakeholders typically involved in an assessment.
 These should serve as a starting point, but may need to be adapted according to the objectives of the assessment.

 Begin interviews with a brief overview of the purpose of the assessment, the process, and the expected outputs, as well as an explanation as to why the informant was selected to participate.
 It is important to let the interviewees know how the information they provide will be used/represented in the report (e.g., will any information be attributed to an interviewee as an individual?).
-The team should review tips for conducting key informant interviews prior to fieldwork.
+In all cases, be sure to document the sex of the key informant interviewed.
+The team should review tips for conducting key informant interviews prior to fieldwork, which include prompts about gendered power dynamics that can affect interview data..

 TIP ► Convene all team members for a fieldwork kickoff meeting on the day before you begin interviews.
 Typically held on a Sunday, this meeting should include introductions, a review of the field guide (assignments, key issues, and information gaps), expectations, guidance on conducting stakeholder interviews, and the most current schedule, as well as the process that will be used to keep it up to date.